rcellas/Github-api/README.md

 Github Api with differents ways
 =============
-Using the github api with differents programs for seen  the differents betwwen them.
+Using the github api with differents programs for seen  the differences betwwen them.

+The programs that are used here are:
+-Jquery
+-Vuejs
+-React js